vstadnytskyi/caproto-sandbox/_sources/example_simple_daq.rst.txt

     > from caproto_sandbox.simple_daq.gui import run_gui
     > run_gui()

-Below is the example of in-line terminal client.
+Below is the example of inline python shell client or what can be embedded into a higher level code.

  .. code-block:: python